InfOmics/MDR-RA-Opal-DataSHIELD-documentation/docs/AdvancedTopics.md

 - `cmake`

 **NOTE:** In all scripts, the URL string must be replaced with your domain, as in the ```MDR_RA.env``` file.

+### 4.0 R Packages Installation (Administrator-Only Task)
+The ```install_packages.R``` script must be executed by the system administrator to install the required R packages needed for subsequent testing.

 ### 4.1 User Creation (Administrator-Only Task)
 The ```Create_User_Datashield/users.R``` script can be executed by the system administrator to create a new